Boston: the capital of Massachusetts and one of the oldest cities in the US.

 Being fresh out of university at the time, I was eager to see the famous Harvard University and walk the grounds where so many intellectuals had walked before us.

 We then explored Cambridge, which is a cute, student-filled town with good shopping, high-quality restaurants and fun nightlife.
 We even found an Irish pub where we met a group of friendly locals and ending up dancing the night away!
 Bonus.

-That said, there was a surreal moment when the parade ended where we had to run into the nearest Dunkin Donuts pronto so we were able to feel all of our body parts again.
+There was also a surreal moment when the parade ended and we had to run into the nearest Dunkin Donuts so we were able to feel all of our body parts again.

-Lesson learned: always wear thermal clothing in -15 temperatures.
+Lesson learned: always wear thermal clothing in -15 degree temperatures.

 Sure, visiting Boston in winter might not be for everyone.
 I understand why some people advise you against it.

 However, the amazing architecture and history that draws tourists to Boston doesn’t stop being so amazing just because it’s snowing.

 In fact, it puts a whole different spin on it.
 And it’s up to you to decide whether this is a positive or negative spin.

 Personally, I found it fun starring in my very own version of Frozen.

 Have you been to Boston before during the cold months?
 What would you say are the best things to do in Boston in winter?